 The subtext of my father’s life and what bled into the four lives he created was the untimely death of his mother from blood poisoning sixteen days after his birth on Christmas Eve, 1931.
 From all accounts, which are too few, our grandmother was a firm but warm matriarch who managed her brood of nine surviving children with benign militancy and efficiency, keeping a clean and orderly house during the strained years of the Depression.

 Despite never meeting this biological grandmother, her legacy profoundly marks us.
 From as early as I could remember, I saw an ineffable sadness in my father that I assumed was the grief in which my father’s early life was founded.
 Perhaps my earliest witness to his well of sadness was when I was about five and he began weeping while we watched Bambi together.
-In one narrative about my father’s first days, he lay crying in his bassinet, in a soaked and soiled diaper until his oldest sister, Doris, who, at eighteen, was managing chores and caring for the youngest children still at home, could eventually care for him.
+In one narrative about my father’s first days, he lay crying in his bassinet in a soaked and soiled diaper until his oldest sister, Doris, who, at eighteen, was managing chores and caring for the youngest children still at home, could eventually care for him.
 It was then that neighbors, who had just lost their own baby, took the motherless infant into their home until the family could properly care for him.
 Later, this family adopted him, a truly charitable act during the Depression.
-Because I’m the youngest, what I know of my paternal (non-biological) grandmother is that she made memorable pimento cheese and kept a clean home.
+Because I’m the youngest, what I know of my paternal (non-biological) grandmother, who took my father in and raised him, is that she made memorable pimento cheese and kept a clean home.

 Ronie’s impact on her youngest children and grandchildren is discoverable in what was created by her absence.
 My sisters and I have broadly speculated about what kind of parent or grandparent she would have been and believe she watches over all her children and their children.
 I imagine she likely had great pride managing home and children.
 I wonder if she was humored by her bright and funny children.
 I wonder about the moment she recognized her imminent death and that she was leaving behind an infant and young ones as well as older children.
 Heartbreakingly, she was robbed of the luxury to be annoyed by her two youngest boys, my father and his brother Julian, when they got into trouble or talked back or didn’t come home in time for supper.
 She was robbed of opportunities to catch her teenagers, Rachel, Mildred and Helen sneaking out with boys at night or rolling their eyes in teenage disgust behind her back.
 She didn’t get the chance to yell something at them that she’d later wish she could take back.
 I wonder, did she, or would she, have complained about all those damn kids?